myelintek/documentation/user/lab.rst

 Q: How to change the type of GPU used in a lab?
 -----------------------------------------------

-It is achieved through chainging the flavor of a lab.
+It is achieved through changing the flavor of a lab.

 #) Ensure the flavor for the target GPU type exists.